During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 For that reason, we again used popularity to pick themes to test.

-And for self hosted sites (WordPress and Joomla) we used identical server setups/hosting.
-Specifically, a 2GB Digital Ocean server in NY:
+And for self-hosted sites (WordPress and Joomla) we used identical server setups/hosting.

 Each site was set up with similar content.

-And we kept external plugins/extensions to a minimum to get as close to an “out-the-box” configuration as possible.
+And we kept external plugins/extensions to a minimum to get as close to an “out-of-the-box” configuration as possible.

-Although we did install an industry standard SEO plugin on both WordPress (YOAST) and Joomla (4SEO), and have also recommended a couple of image compression plugins.
+Although we did install an industry-standard SEO plugin on both WordPress (YOAST) and Joomla (Route66), and recommended a couple of image compression plugins.

 Once our demo sites were set up, the testing process for each CMS included: